Agila Subic Shipyard

 Agila Subic Multi-Use Facilities (also known as Agila Subic Shipyard; formerly the Hanjin Subic Shipyard) are a shipyard in Subic, Zambales, Philippines.
 It is located along the coastline of the Redondo Peninsula in Sitio Agusuhin.

 It was formerly owned and operated by shipbuilding firm Hanjin Heavy Industries and Construction Philippines.
+In 2022 the Cerberus Capital Management purchased the Subic port.

 History

 As Hanjin Subic Shipyard

 The Subic Shipyard was built by Hanjin Heavy Industries and Construction Philippines (HHIC–Phil), a subsidiary of the South Korean firm Hanjin Heavy Industries.
 HHIC–Phil received its first order to build a ship at the Subic Shipyard in 2006.
 Construction of the shipyard began in early 2006 and its facilities were complete by 2009.
 The first ship built at the Subic Freeport Zone, the MV Argolikos, was inaugurated at the Hanji Subic Shipyard in July 2008, in a ceremony attended by then President Gloria Macapagal Arroyo.
 The ship was also the Philippine-made container ship.

 By 2015, the Hanjin Subic Shipyard became one of the top ten top 10 shipbuilders in the world in terms of orderbook.
 At one point, the Philippines is the fifth largest shipbuilding nation in the world, largely owing to the output of the Subic shipyard.
 At its peak in 2016, the shipyard employed 35,000 people.

 Riddled with debt, HHIC–Phil filed for voluntary rehabilitation under Republic Act 10142, otherwise known as "An Act Providing for the Rehabilitation or Liquidation of Financially Distressed Enterprises and Individuals" on January 8, 2019 and laid off 10,000 of its employees retaining only 300 employees in the shipyard by January 2020.